jsagot/laravel-modular/README.md

 # Laravel-Modular
-Make your Laravel 5.7 application modular.
+Make your Laravel 6.2 application modular.

 ## About

-Modular creates and manages modules for Laravel 5.7 only (for now).
+Modular creates and manages modules for Laravel 6.2.
 The created modules behave like any package designed for Laravel.
 With few benefits:

  + Autoloaded modules
  + Auto registration of middlewares, langs, views and routes (web only)
  + Auto-merged configuration file

 ## Installation
-Create a new Laravel 5.7 project.
+Create a new Laravel 6.2 project.

 ```bash
 $ composer create-project --prefer-dist laravel/laravel your_project